dfuse-io/docs/content/guides/graphql.md

   * Method: `dfuse.eosio.v1.GraphQL/Execute`

-  * The endpoints provide reflection to get the `.proto` schemas.
+  * The endpoints provide reflection to get the `.proto` schemas

 ## GraphQL over REST

 You can run GraphQL queries by querying the `/graphql` path of _dfuse_ endpoints.
-See [Endpoints](#endpoints) for the list of endpoints and networks.

 ## Apollo Subscription Transport